 “A concept is of no use if it stays in the mind.
 And it would be worse if it is executed badly. “

 So, what is the solution to the above quote?
 A raw, unfinished test product, known as a prototype.
 A prototype is basically a rough working model of your final product.
-It can be experimented with, modified, reviewed and updated.
-It is a test product which gives a fair idea of the final output and is of great utility to investors, and users who might be showing an interest in your business venture.
-The best way to execute a successful product is to make a model, test it using real time situations, and then make necessary changes and finally create the end product.
+It can be experimented with, modified, reviewed, and updated.
+It is a test product that gives a fair idea of the final output and is of great utility to investors, and users who might be showing an interest in your business venture.
+The best way to execute a successful product is to make a model, test it using real-time situations, and then make necessary changes and finally create the end product.

 The visual above reflects the various stages in the developing a product.
 It takes us through the various stages of prototyping.
 One can always operate a rough working model and analyse the pros and cons of the product and go back to make changes in the design plan if required.